-When you’re dealing with the legal system, Tennessee criminal codes and regulations can be difficult to understand.
+Tennessee criminal codes and regulations can be difficult to understand when dealing with the legal system.
 Whether you’re a first offender or have visited the courtroom a handful of times, breaking the law isn’t something to take lightly.
 One of the things a majority of the public remains confused about is the difference between misdemeanors and felonies.

 In this blog, the attorneys at Andrew Beasley will walk you through the difference between the two and explain how each can affect you if you’re convicted.